Zahner-elektrik/Thales-Remote/README.md

 # Thales-Remote
-Example Library for using Thales Remote Script over TCP/IP in C++ Right now only for Linux.
-A Windows version will be added later.
+Example Library for using Thales Remote Script over TCP/IP in C++

 # License
 Copyright 2019 ZAHNER-elektrik I. Zahner-Schiller GmbH & Co.
 KG